stones-1130/dsc-mod-2-project-online-pt-041320/README.md

 > **Approach:**
-> My goal for this project was to analyze the incentives of the (4) interested parties involved in a home sale, and provide recommendations based on furthering those interests.
-The interested parties are:
+> My goal for this project was to provide recommendations to a seller on how to increase the sale price of their home.
+I chose to look at this problem from the perspective of someone selling their home in the near-future and a future seller who's looking to put their home on the market in 5-years.

-> - Buyer
-> - Seller
-> - Buy-side real estate agent
-> - Sell-side real estate agent

 > Initially, I determined to what extent certain attributes of the homes affected the overall housing price.